Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task7/README.md

 ![](./img/getuid.png)

-Using the information gathered from the previous injections I was able to forge an admin token allowing access to the admin panel.
+Using the information gathered from the previous injections, I was able to forge an admin token allowing access to the admin panel.

 ```
 import jwt